AIS-Bonn/temporal_latticenet/README.md

 ```
 model: rnn_modules: ["gru", "gru", "aflow", "aflow"]
 ```
-AFlow can only be used for the last two fusion positions.
 Setting **accumulate_clouds: true** will accumulate all clouds of a sequence and use the original LatticeNet to predict the semantic segmentation.

 ## Training